weblineindia/Angular-Product-CRUD-Management/README.md

    ng serve
    ```

-2. Open your web browser and navigate to `http://localhost:4200/` to access the profile and change password pages.
+2. Open your web browser and navigate to `http://localhost:4200/` to access the product management pages.

-## Configuration

-- Update the API endpoint in the `Environment File` to connect to your authentication backend.
-- Customize the form validation rules and styling in the profile and change password components.

 ## Contributing